How Does A Canal Lock Work?

 A Simple Guide.

-What Is a Canal Lock?
+What Exactly Is A Canal Lock?

 hatton locks